-The Energy Programme is executed by the Energy Unit of the CARICOM Secretariat and has responsibility for policies, strategies and coordination on Regional energy matters.
+The Energy Programme is executed by the Energy Unit of the CARICOM Secretariat and has responsibility for policies, strategies and coordination on regional energy matters.
 The CARICOM Energy Policy (CEP) and the Caribbean Sustainable Energy Roadmap and Strategy (C-SERMS) provide orientation for the Energy Programme.
-The Regional strategy on energy has now also been anchored within the Five Year Strategic Plan of the Caribbean Community (2015-2019), which was approved by the Thirty-Fifth Heads of Government Conference held in 2014, in which energy has been identified as a cross-cutting theme but with particular focus on the building of Economic and Environmental Resilience within the Community.
+The regional strategy on energy was also anchored within the Five Year Strategic Plan of the Caribbean Community (2015-2019), which was approved by the Thirty-Fifth Heads of Government Conference held in 2014, in which energy has been identified as a cross-cutting theme but with particular focus on the building of economic and environmental resilience within the Community.

 On 30 September 2015, the SIDS DOCK Treaty entered into force, recognizing the establishment of the historic intergovernmental organization vested with the full powers of the United Nations (UN).
 The creation of SIDS DOCK responds to the call for innovative SIDS-SIDS partnerships to implement the “SIDS Accelerated Modalities of Action (SAMOA) Pathway” which was adopted at the Third International Conference on Small Island Developing States (SIDS), held from 1-4 September 2014 in Apia, Samoa.
 The conference called for innovative partnerships to strengthen SIDS-SIDS cooperation.

-The creation of CCREEE responds to the difficult energy situation in many of the Caribbean islands.
-They are facing the challenges of access to modern, reliable and affordable energy services, energy security and climate change mitigation and adaptation simultaneously.
+The creation of CCREEE responds to the difficult energy situation in much of the Caribbean.
+Caribbean countries are facing the challenges of access to modern, reliable and affordable energy services, energy security and climate change mitigation and adaptation simultaneously.
 The challenges are intertwined with the region’s economic and social challenges.
 The success of socio-economic and industrial development strategies in the Caribbean region will highly depend on the improvement of the current energy situation.The energy challenges can be summarised as follows:

-By developing their renewable energy sources and putting in place energy efficiency measures, many of the islands would have significant opportunities to reduce their overall fossil fuel consumption and thus improve their energy security, while at the same time promoting clean economic growth and lessening dependence on costly, imported petroleum fuels.
-The development of the sustainable energy potentials is interrelated with a broad range of positive socio-economic impacts (e.g. reduction of fossil fuel imports, increased affordability for low-income groups through the reduction of electricity consumer prices in the long term, improved financial situation of utilities, increased competitiveness of companies and industry, reduction of stand-by diesel generators, creation of green jobs).
+By developing their renewable energy sources and putting in place energy efficiency measures, many countries could have significant opportunities to reduce their overall fossil fuel consumption and thus improve their energy security, while at the same time promoting clean economic growth and lessening dependence on costly, imported petroleum fuels.
+The development of the sustainable energy potential is interrelated with a broad range of positive socio-economic impacts (e.g. reduction of fossil fuel imports, increased affordability for low-income groups through the reduction of electricity consumer prices in the long term, improved financial situation of utilities, increased competitiveness of companies and industry, reduction of stand-by diesel generators, creation of green jobs).